moonwell-poolparty/wow-mop-guides/MSV/Will-of-the-Emperor.md

 > * If you dodge all hits, gain a free **Opportunistic Strike** ability for big DPS.
 > <div markdown="block">
 > {: .heroic }
-> **Heroic:** Sparks target random players — stay aware and avoid them until the assigned clear call.
+> Sparks target random players — stay aware and avoid them until the assigned clear call.
 > </div>

 ---